-To be able to push data from a local Lansweeper installation into Lansweeper Enterprise, your Lansweeper database must be hosted in Microsoft SQL LocalDB or Microsoft SQL Server.
+To be able to push data from a local Lansweeper installation into the Lansweeper cloud platform, your Lansweeper database must be hosted in Microsoft SQL LocalDB or Microsoft SQL Server.
 If your database is currently hosted in the deprecated Microsoft SQL Compact database server, you can convert it to SQL LocalDB or SQL Server.

 Security\Logins in SQL Server Management Studio, right-click lansweeperuser and select

-Restart the Lansweeper and web server services.
+Restart the Lansweeper and web server services in